 Credit for initiating the Söring Truth Squad must go, above all, to William Holdsworth, the man behind Jens Soering Guilty as Charged.
 Long before I got involved, he had undertaken the thankless task of subjecting Jens Söring’s story to the critical scrutiny nobody in the American or German press had ever bothered with.
 While living in Germany, I had been approached by dozens of people about the case of Jens Söring.
 These folks knew that I had been part of legal teams which had gotten a few people released from death row, and wanted me to take a closer look at the Söring case.
 I’d always demurred, but in 2019 decided to give it a go.
 Was Söring really the victim of a miscarriage of justice?

 It wasn’t long before I came across Jens Soering Guilty as Charged.
-It was Holdsworth’s posts — and the many first-hand documents he published (such as Dr. John Hamilton’s report, and the interview with the German prosecutor) — which revealed whole new aspects of the case, and cleansed any serious doubts I had about his guilt.
+It was Holdsworth’s posts — and the many first-hand documents he published (such as Dr. John Hamilton’s report, and the interview with the German prosecutor) — which revealed whole new aspects of the case, and removed any serious doubts I had about his guilt.
 It’s no coincidence that both Holdsworth and I are lawyers.
 Many of Söring’s strategy decisions — such as switching from a diminished-capacity to a full-on innocence defense, or claiming physical threats by English interrogators — are obvious to lawyers, but not to all laypeople.
 I even recognized some strategies I myself had employed back when I was a practicing lawyer.

 II.
 Yours Truly Carries the Fight into the German Heartland